 Our African Heritage & Health program has been cooking up a new resource this spring.
 The National Black Child Development Initiative kindly invited Oldways to co-create a culturally rich recipe book for families with children, using the alphabet as our guide.
-The standards for these twenty-six recipes, featuring foods starting with A-Z, were simple: all of the recipes had to be kid-friendly, easy and quick to make, affordable, and fit within the guidelines of the African Heritage Diet and other traditional diets.
+The standards for these twenty-six recipes, featuring foods starting with A-Z, were simple: all of the recipes had to be kid-friendly, easy and quick to make, adordable, and it within the guidelines of the African Heritage Diet and other traditional diets.
 A recipe for health through heritage, for sure!

 While teachers and students continue to stir, steam, sauté, and taste away in our A Taste of African Heritage cooking classes happening around the country, I spent weeks doing the same in my home kitchen.
 For inspiration, I poured through traditional African heritage cookbooks, like Jessica Harris’s The African Cook: Taste of a Continent.
 With my stepdaughter Kate as my young helper and taste-tester, I hit the kitchen preparing A for Avocados, B for Black-eyed Peas, M for Mangoes, O for Okra, and Y for Yams with African heritage culinary techniques and flavors.

 We ended up with an array of mouthwatering, easy, healthy dishes, all linked to heritage, which kids and families can enjoy together.
-The recipe book will be available to purchase on our website this summer, but I’d love to offer our blog readers a sneak preview by sharing one of my favorite seasonal recipes, for the letter “O”: Oven-Baked Cornmeal Okra Bites.
+The recipe book will be available to purchase on our website this summer, but I’d love to offer our blog readers a sneak preview by sharing one of my favorite seasonal recipes, for the letter of: Oven-Baked Cornmeal Okra Bites.

 Happy cooking!